 Risk factors for OSA include obesity, tobacco use, and narcotic or alcohol use.
 When these factor into your case, it may be necessary to undergo lifestyle changes to treat OSA as well.
 At Mello & Tabib, we take time to understand the unique needs of each patient, enabling us to customize OSA treatment options.

-If you suspect you have OSA or if you have been diagnosed with the disorder, we encourage you to use the contact form on this page or call our Manhattan office at 212-452-3344 to schedule a consultation today.
+If you suspect you have OSA or if you have been diagnosed with the disorder, we encourage you to use the contact form on this page or call our Manhattan office at 212-452-3344 or visit our website to schedule a consultation today.
 We serve New York City and all surrounding areas.